Ajdne/Sum_of_Power-Fortran/README.md

-# Power Flow Claculation with Current Summation Algorithm in Radial Distribution Networks (Fortran)
+# Power Flow Calculation with Current Summation Algorithm in Radial Distribution Networks (Fortran)

 ## Table of Contents
  * [About the program](#about-the-program)